gridap/TensorPolynomialBases.jl/README.md

 @show v
 ```

-### Create a Tensor-valued monomial basis of the "serendipity" space in 3 variables (this time using the types of the `TensorValues.jl` package)
+### Create a Tensor-valued monomial basis of the "serendipity" space in 3 variables (this time using the types of the TensorValues package)

 ```julia
 using TensorValues